 of sludge behind it, devouring all in its path.

-almost think that you have already heard this riff, and you're probably right.
-This song is pretty mid-paced, but still features
+You would almost think that you have already heard this riff, and you're probably right.
+This song is pretty mid-paced, but

-a few riff changes.
-This is one of the more interesting songs of the album, until the last minute or so when the brief spoken
+still features a few riff changes.
+This is one of the more interesting songs of the album, until the last minute or so when

-word part (done by a female) intrudes and kills the feeling, to an extent.
-Surely, this was inspired by Venom's "Welcome to
+the brief spoken word part (done by a female) intrudes and kills the feeling, to an extent.
+Surely, this was inspired by Venom's

 yourself in this alone, in the middle of the night.
 This is like something pulled straight from a nightmare.
 This actually